raphamorim/cargo-server/README.md

 $ cargo server --open
 ```

-You can also set a custom path using --path:
+You can also set a custom path using `--path`:

 ```
 $ cargo server --path /Users/raphamorim/Documents/simple-wasm-frontend-app
 ```

-Also is possible to run without any stdout using --quiet:
+Also is possible to run without any stdout using `--quiet`:

 ```
 $ cargo server --quiet --open --path /Users/raphamorim/Documents/simple-wasm-frontend-app